 - email Jordan.Lieberman@uky.edu

-The 2021-22 season marks Jordan Lieberman’s second year with the Kentucky swimming and diving program.
-He arrived in Lexington with six years of college coaching experience, guiding both the men’s and women’s programs at Boise State, Cornell, Texas A&M, and Occidental.
+The 2023-24 season marks Jordan Lieberman’s fourth year with the Kentucky swimming and diving program and first as an Associate Coach.
+He arrived in Lexington with six years of college coaching experience, guiding both the men’s and women’s programs at Boise State, Cornell, Texas A&M and Occidental.
 He spent 2018-20 as the assistant coach at Boise State before joining the Wildcats’ staff in 2020.

 Lieberman’s first season with UK in 2020-21 was one for the history books, as the women won their first-ever SEC Championship title with a program-record 1,124 points.
 The Wildcats collected 12 medals while the 800 free relay gave UK the first SEC relay title since 2007.
 Ten women also landed on All-SEC teams, including five on the First-Team.